mosquito/pybtrfs/README.md

 Native Python bindings for btrfs — create filesystems, manage subvolumes and snapshots, mount and unmount.
 No shell commands, no subprocess, no runtime dependencies beyond libc.

-Built as C extensions directly from vendored [btrfs-progs](https://github.com/kdave/btrfs-progs) source. `pip install .` is all you need.
+Built as C extensions directly from vendored [btrfs-progs](https://github.com/kdave/btrfs-progs) source.
+Pre-built binary wheels are available on [PyPI](https://pypi.org/project/pybtrfs/) — no compiler needed.

 ## Why not the existing `btrfs` package?